steveyoungqa/essenceOlive3/README.md

-#Olive 3 Regression Tests using better MinkContext method
+#Olive 3 Regression Tests using MinkContext and Custom Context

-Frontend regression tests using the Behat framework
+Frontend Automaation regression tests using the Behat framework

 Behat is an open source behavior-driven development framework for PHP 5.3+ using Gherkin language feature files to interact with web browsers via the Mink library.